 Everyone in Brighton & Hove has a right to feel safe.

 The Partnership Community Safety team can support you in dealing with crime and community safety issues.
-We have dedicated staff working in the areas of racist and religiously motivated incidents and crimes, LGBT hate crime, disability hate crime, domestic violence and anti-social behaviour.
+We have dedicated staff working in the areas of racist and religiously motivated incidents and crimes, LGBT hate crime, disability hate crime, domestic violence and anti-social behaviour and harassment.
 Where appropriate, we will also signpost and refer to other services.

 You can contact the Partnership Community Safety Team on 01273 292 735.